aarnold45/Project--1/README.md

 - 13.82.216.121

 Machines within the network can only be accessed by Jump Box

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _ Which machine did you allow to access your ELK VM?
+What was its IP address?Jump Box 10.0.0.4

-The machines on the internal network are not exposed to the public Internet.

-Only the jump box provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:

--Personal IP address

-Machines within the network can only be accessed by the Jump Box.
-The Elk Machine can have access from personal IP address through port 5601.

 A summary of the access policies in place can be found in the table below.